nshawn4675/nshawn4675.github.io/_posts/2021-04-09-Verifying-an-Alien-Dictionary.md

 ---
 layout: post
 title: "[LeetCode April Challange] Day 09 - Verifying an Alien Dictionary"
 date: 2021-04-09 00:00:00 +0800
-categories: jekyll update
+categories: LeetCode
-tags: [LeetCode, Easy, Hash Table, Facebook, Walmart Labs, Amazon]
+tags: [Easy, Array, Hash Table, String, Facebook, Walmart Labs, Amazon, C++]
 ---
 In an alien language, surprisingly they also use english lowercase letters, but possibly in a different <font color="red">order</font>.
 The <font color="red">order</font> of the alphabet is some permutation of lowercase letters.